barbara0205/WRO/README.md

 | <img src="media/development/version_1/top.jpeg" width="200"> | <img src="media/development/version_1/bottom.jpeg" width="200"> |

 ### 4.2.
 Version 2
+- about the robot: this robot was an upgraded version on the first one, it had a camera and several distance sensors
+- problem: all year we have been working on this robot, about two months before the competition we started having problems connecting the robot to Wi-Fi, it started crashing and we tried to find a solution before the competition but we did not succeed
 | Front | Rear |
 |---|---|
 | <img src="media/development/version_2/final/front.jpeg" width="200"> | <img src="media/development/version_2/final/rear.jpeg" width="200"> |